 Location influences your need to buy a car.
-I’m not sure many people living in Central Bangkok could justify having a car because there is good public transport.
+I’m not sure many people living in Central Bangkok could justify having a car because there are many airport transfer services and good public transportation system.
 There’s also a lot of traffic which would make driving a nightmare.

 If you need to travel outside the downtown area for business, it becomes a necessity to have private transportation.
 Having a car might sound good for weekend trips outside of the big city, but you need to think about how often you would use the car and if it would improve your quality of life.

 For those who have decided to buy a car, your location can help determine what type of car would best suit your needs.
 If you travel long distances from a rural area then a larger car for cruising around would make sense.
 If you live in the city, choosing a small compact car to make traversing through traffic easier would be the better choice.
 You could follow the Thai trend and buy a huge pickup truck, regardless of where you live.

 A key factor for many expats to consider is whether they will be staying in the country for a long- or short-period of time.

 Long-term expats have more reason to buy a car as it is a considerable financial investment in Thailand.
 Those married, here on retirement visas, or those with full-time jobs who stay for the long haul could benefit from having a car.